mrrdark022/Nalpo/README.md

-# AskMe - Voice Assistant Using ESP32 and Gemini AI
+# Nalpo - Voice Assistant Using ESP32 and Gemini AI

 ## Overview
-AskMe is a voice assistant system that uses an **ESP32** and an **INMP441 microphone** to capture audio.
+Nalpo is a voice assistant system that uses an **ESP32** and an **INMP441 microphone** to capture audio.
 The captured audio is sent to a server, processed to detect speech, and then sent to **Gemini AI** for a response.
 The response is converted back into speech and played through a Bluetooth speaker connected to the server.

 ## Features
 - **ESP32** sends audio bytes to the server.